jpegbuilder/instagramfollowingbot/README.md

 - **Real-time Updates**: Updates progress every 5 follows and at completion
 - **Smart Error Handling**: Skips updates when no targets are available in Airtable

-**How it works:**

-1. Bot creates a file with followed usernames
-2. Uploads file to GitHub Gist (free, public storage)
-3. Gets public URL of the file
-4. Updates Airtable "Already Followed" field with the URL
-5. Calculates and updates "Remaining Targets" field automatically

-For detailed information about the Airtable integration, see [AIRTABLE_INTEGRATION_README.md](AIRTABLE_INTEGRATION_README.md).

 ### Profile Management

 Each profile displays: